fajieyuan/recommendation_transfer_learning_pretraining/README.md

 # recommendation_transfer_learning_pre-training
 Pre-training and Transfer learning papers for recommendation and universal user representations

-Several of our research papers that apply pre-training, transfer learning and representation learning for cross-domain recommendation and user profile prediction:
+Several of our research papers that apply pre-training （BERT、Transformer Style）, transfer learning and representation learning for cross-domain recommendation and user profile prediction:

 1 Parameter-Efficient Transfer from Sequential Behaviors for User Modeling and Recommendation SIGIR2020 https://arxiv.org/abs/2001.04253